hbkworld/streaming-spec/complex_types.md

 ### Unsubscribe Meta Information

-The unsubscribe Meta information indicates that there will be send no more data with the same signal id upon next subscribe.
+The unsubscribe Meta information indicates that there will be send no more data with the same `Signal_Number` upon next subscribe.
 This Meta information is emitted after a signal got unsubscribed.
-No more data with the same signal id MUST be sent after the unsubscribe acknowledgement.
+No more data with the same `Signal_Number` MUST be sent after the unsubscribe acknowledgement.

 ~~~~ {.javascript}